mani1soni/mani1soni.github.io/_posts/2020-01-31-Docker-basic-commands.md

 </div>

 # Docker
-Have you ever stucked with "This code is properly running on my machine but why not on my team lead's? :weary: :weary:".
+# <p> Have you ever stucked with "This code is properly running on my machine but why not on my team lead's? :weary: :weary:".</p><br>
-So, what is the solution :confused: ?
+<p> So, what is the solution :confused: ? <br>
-Don't Worry!, Docker is here to remove your platfrom dependencies.
+Don't Worry!, Docker is here to remove your platfrom dependencies. <br>
 Docker is a set of platform as a service(PAAS) products that use OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.
-BTW i'm not going to define them deeply, I am here to present essential commands of docker that you should know while working with this.
+BTW i'm not going to define them deeply, I am here to present essential commands of docker that you should know while working with this. </p>

 #### Getting Started